-Light, tender and soft, with a soft crust, this gluten free English muffin bread is the easy white sandwich bread you've been searching for!
+This gluten free English muffin bread is light, tender and soft, with a soft crust.
+It's the easy white sandwich bread you've been searching for!

 What makes this recipe for gluten free English muffin bread special

-If you've been thinking of baking some gluten free bread, and you're not sure where to begin, start with this recipe.
+If you've been thinking of baking bread, and you're not sure where to begin, start with this recipe.
 There's no real shaping, as it's a batter dough by nature.

 Plus there's no long refrigerator rise, so in just a couple hours you're ready to slice into a nice warm loaf of fresh bread.
 Only a few minutes of that time are even active.